Zeyu-Li/Unity-Tutorial-2D/README.md

 If you want a new version of Unity, go to the Unity Hub and click the **Installs** tab on the left and **add** (top right) the desired version.
 Afterwards, the installation will take quite a while, even with a fast internet connection.

 When installing Unity, it might ask you to install **Visual Studio** along-side Unity.
 If you have Visual Studio, do not install again, it should automatically detect the current VS on the system.
-Otherwise, it is optional and I've heard that MonoDevelop (comes with Unity) is good enough for handling the task Unity puts forth.
+Otherwise, it is optional and I've heard that MonoDevelop (comes with Unity) is good enough for handling the tasks Unity puts forth.